-project\path: path of the project

---auth in the above means use Digest authentication, replace --auth with --basic-auth if you want to use Basic auth.
+- password_file_path: path to the password file - realm: the realm name (can be anything) - project_path: path of the project - --auth in the above means use Digest authentication, replace --auth with --basic-auth if you want to use Basic auth.
 Although Basic authentication does not require a "realm", the command parser does, so the second comma is required, followed directly by the closing quote for an empty realm name.